 The average amount of money sent during a phishing attack is $30,000.
 An unexpected expense, many small and medium businesses cannot survive the financial impact, with 1 in 5 going out of business within one year of the attack.
 And, the attacks can be sneaky.
 For example, fraudsters used AI to mimic a CEO’s voice in an unusual cybercrime case, whereby $243,000 was sent because the CEO of a U.K.-based energy firm thought he was speaking on the phone with his boss.
 Unfortunately, it was a cybercrime and the money disappeared into the hacker’s hands.

 The average cost of downtime and recovery for small businesses after an attack is more than 23x the average ransom requested.
 A $9,000 ransom could result in $207,000 in downtime because of the inability of employees to access their files and emails.
 Without the right cybersecurity strategy in place, your business is vulnerable to experiencing massive downtime, significantly reducing revenue generated.

 SysGen Managed Security Services

-SysGen provides the best cybersecurity defense for your business by focusing on three elements: People, Policy and Technology.
+SysGen provides the best cybersecurity defense for your business by focusing on three elements: People, Policy, and Technology.
 We offer three tiers of protection based on the needs of your organization: ESS, ESS+, and ESS+ Realtime.
 Talk to the SysGen team today to learn more about our Managed Security Services.
-To explore SysGen’s IT services and support in Calgary, Red Deer, Edmonton, and the Okanagan, connect with us here.
+To explore SysGen’s IT services and support in Calgary, Red Deer, Edmonton, Vernon, and Kelowna, connect with us here.